Where to Go on Safari in Africa and When

 South African School Holidays

-During the South African school holidays at Easter (28 March to 10 April 2018) and Christmas/New Year (12 December 2018 to mid-January 2019), it is next to impossible to get travellers on tours, especially in the Kruger Park.
+During the South African school holidays at Easter (28 March to 10 April 2018) and Christmas/New Year (12 December 2018 to mid-January 2019), it is next to impossible to get travellers on tours, especially in Kruger National Park.
 Book well in advance if you’re looking at those dates!

-Summer in Cape Town
+Summer in Cape Town, South Africa

 Cape Town is buzzing in the summer break (mid-December to mid-January), and people book accommodation up to a year or more in advance.
 If you want to join in on the summer vibe for next year, book soon!